playfulprogramming/playfulprogramming/content/blog/ffg-fundamentals-side-effects/index.md

 These applications come in many shapes, forms, and functionalities, but all have one thing in common: They take live input from the user and display information back to the user.

-This is the key difference between a static site and an interactive one; static sites show their contents and then allow the user to navigate through the site without drastic changes to the displayed content, meanwhile, interactive sites drastically shift their displayed information based off of user input.
+This is the key difference between a static site and an interactive one; static sites show their contents and then allow the user to navigate through the site without drastic changes to the displayed content; meanwhile, interactive sites drastically shift their displayed information based off of user input.

 This difference carries through to how you build the application as well.
-A static site might prioritize an initial load by front-loading the HTML compilation [through server side render (SSR) or static site generation (SSG)](https://unicorn-utterances.com/posts/what-is-ssr-and-ssg).
+A static site might prioritize an initial load by front-loading the HTML compilation [through server-side render (SSR) or static site generation (SSG)](https://unicorn-utterances.com/posts/what-is-ssr-and-ssg).
 On the other hand, the interactive app is more likely to focus on processing information passed to it to customize your experience.

-As interactive apps rely so heavily on processing information based on user input, React, Angular, and Vue all provide built-in ways of interacting, intercepting, and otherwise ingesting this information.
+As interactive apps rely so heavily on processing information based on user input, React, Angular, and Vue, all provide built-in ways of interacting, intercepting, and otherwise ingesting this information.

 While each of these frameworks handles this input ingestion slightly differently, the underlying concepts are the same: **All user input and output generate "Side effects", which need to be handled.**